EthanCave/RoboRank/README.md

 # RoboRank
-VexTeamLink is a comprehensive web application designed to facilitate team management and collaboration for VEX Robotics teams.
+RoboRank is a comprehensive web application designed to facilitate team management and collaboration for VEX Robotics teams.
 This platform includes a variety of features to help teams communicate, manage resources, and strategize for competitions.

 ## Features
 User Authentication